StanfordAI4HI/ICLR2019_prism/README.md

 ``> ./eval_inria_background.sh 10 0``

 after editing `scripts/eval_inria_background.sh` to update the location of the log and dataset paths.
 Your output should reproduce those shown in `scripts/eval_inria_background.sh`.
-Running on other datasets is exactly identical.
+Running on other datasets is exactly identical using the other evaluation scripts in `/scripts`.